toggled/naheed/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Naheed is a Research Fellow at the deptartment of information systems and analytics, NUS.
-Prior to that, he was a Research Assistant at department of computer science, NUS.
+Naheed is a Research Fellow at Rolls-Royce Corporate Lab@NTU.
+Prior to that, he spent 1.5 year at National University of Singapore (NUS) as a post-doc (deptartment of Information Systems and Analytics), and Research Assistant (department of Computer Science).

+Naheed graduated from NUS with a PhD in November, 2020.
 His research interests include Topological data analysis, graph and hypergraphs for data modeling, data generation and statistical analysis.

-He is looking into applications of graphs, hypergraphs, and topology in machine learning.
+He is actively working on graphs and hypergraphs as a means to solve real-world problems in machine learning, data mining and digital innovation in a principled manner.

-<a href='assets/pdf/Naheed_Resume.pdf'>Curriculum Vitae</a>
+<a href='assets/pdf/Naheed_Resume.pdf'>Curriculum Vitae(2020)</a>

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.